**Please read this entire letter before completing the questionnaire below**

 A summons will be issued to you approximately twenty days prior to a scheduled trial.
 You should appear in response to the summons at the time and date indicated.
 If you should have problems concerning the trial date once you have received your summons, please contact the Jury Coordinator immediately.

 If a parent should receive a questionnaire for a student who is currently attending school out-of-town, please indicate this on the questionnaire form and return it to us.
 If a deceased member of your family should receive a questionnaire, please accept our apologies and return the questionnaire stating this information on the top of the form.
-If you do not live in Geary County, please indicate this on the top of the form and return it to our office.
-In these instances, it is not necessary to complete the entire form.
-If you should have any questions other than those outlined in this letter, please contact our Jury Coordinator at (785) 762-5221 ext 1451.
+If you do not live in the county for which you received this letter, please indicate this on the top of the form and return it to our office.
+If you should have any questions other than those outlined in this letter, please contact our Jury Coordinator.

 We look forward to having you with us and hope that you will look forward to your summons as an opportunity to learn more about the government that serves you.